Race in America – An Introductory Reading List

 I want to learn about race in America and introduce diversity to my bookshelf.
 Where do I start?

 As your Literature Editor, I feel obligated to address the issue through books.
 I love literature as much as I do because it acts as a window into the world, allowing us to learn from and empathize with people from all different backgrounds.
-I’ve always tried to keep this power in mind and have tried to keep my reading diverse, but as I try to put a list of books that address issues of race in the United States (from the standpoint of American women) together, I realize I haven’t done my best.
-Having read Toni Morrison and Zadie Smith and keeping up with Roxane Gay doesn't mean you're diversely well-read.
-Of the ten works I’m sharing with you today, I’ve only fully read half.
+I’ve always tried to keep this power in mind and have tried to keep my reading diverse, but as I try to put a list of books that address issues of race in the United States (from the standpoint of American women) together, I realize I still have a long way to go.
+Having read Toni Morrison and Zadie Smith and keeping up with Celeste Ng and Roxane Gay doesn't mean you're diversely well-read.

 That isn’t stopping me from sharing with you though.
-We all need to start somewhere, so today, I’m sharing six books that I know will make a difference, and four that I intend to read by the end of the year.
+We all need to start somewhere, so today, I’m sharing seven books that I know will make a difference, and three that I intend to read by the end of the year.
 Now tell me, what books are you reading that address race in the United States?

 I Know Why the Caged Bird Sings, Maya Angelou